FACTBOX-Alireza Akbari: the British-Iranian executed by Tehran | Law-Order

 - In the audio recording, Akbari said he had made false confessions as a result of torture.
 "With more than 3,500 hours of torture, psychedelic drugs, and physiological and psychological pressure methods, they took away my will.
 They drove me to the brink of madness...and forced me to make false confessions by force of arms and death threats," he said.
 "They would tell me: 'If you resist, we will send you to the dark cells of Evin prison where you'll face an interrogator with a whip.'"

 - Iranian state media broadcast a video on Thursday that they said showed that Akbari played a role in the 2020 assassination of Iran's top nuclear scientist Mohsen Fakhrizadeh, killed in a 2020 attack outside Tehran which authorities blamed at the time on Israel.
-In the video, Akbari did not confess to involvement in the assassination, but said a British agent had asked for information about Fakhrizadeh. - Britain has described the death sentence as politically motivated and had called for his immediate release.
+In the video, Akbari did not confess to involvement in the assassination, but said a British agent had asked for information about Fakhrizadeh. - Britain, which had declared the case against Akbari as politically motivated and called for his release, condemned the execution.
+Prime Minister Rishi Sunak called it "a callous and cowardly act carried out by a barbaric regime with no respect for the human rights of their own people".

+- French Foreign Minister Catherine Colonna summoned Iran's charge d'affaires in Paris on Saturday over the execution of a British-Iranian national accused of spying, expressing its indignation about the case.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)